reyner/olinjs-3-hw/README.md

 app.post("/path/to/route", function.toRouteTo);
 ```

 Once that route is defined go back to your ingredient.js file and make the ingredient.create method.
 Put a `console.log()` in it and send back a simple response, just so you can make sure all the piping is working again.
-Hit the submit button again and you should this time see the simple response you send back from the create method.
+Hit the submit button again and you should this time see the simple response you sent back from the create method.
 Good, so the server is getting the post you're sending, now lets actually do something with the post information.

-To get the data from a POST, just call `req.body.\<name of attribute\>`.
+To get data from a POST, just call `req.body.\<name of attribute\>`.
 Where \<name of attribute\> is the name attribute which is assigned in the form doing the posting.
 We haven't actually assigned names to our inputs yet, so if you `console.log(req.body)` right now you'll actually just see an empty hash (`{}`).
-So go back to your new ingredient jade file and add a name to each input tag.
-You do this the same way you added the method and action attibrutes to the form tag, just `input(someAttibrute=someValue)`.
+Go back to your ingredient jade file and add a name to each input tag.
+You do this in the same way you added the method and action attibrutes to the form tag, just `input(name=someValue)`.
 If you want to check to make sure the name attributes are appearing correctly, right click the input in chrome and say "inspect element".
-You should then be able to see all the attibrutes the input has. if `name=something` isn't then your jade is probably messed up.
-Once you've assigned names, you should be able to `console.log(request.body) and see your POST submissions.
+You should then be able to see all the attibrutes the input has.
+If you don't see `name=something` then your jade file is probably messed up.
+Once you've assigned names, you should be able to submit again, and this time `console.log(request.body) should print out your POST submission.
 Now you just need to grab the data out of request.body, and actually do stuff with it, namely, save it in your database.

-Now let's set up our schemas and models for this app.
+Now seems like a good time to set up our schemas and models for this app.
 Following the trend we established earlier of not putting everything in app.js, we're gonna put all our schema/model declarations in their own file.
 So, make a new file called models.js.
 Put all your database setup stuff in this file.
-So first, `require('mongoose')` then connect to mongo using the following command:
+Start with a `var something = require('mongoose')` then connect to mongo using the following command:

 ```
 mongoose.connect('mongodb://localhost/burgers')
 ```

-This command might be new for you.
+This `connect` command might be new for you.
 In the past we usually left it out.
-It just says that we're going to be storing all our date in the "burgers" database, which it creates automatically if it doesn't already exist.
-If you don't include the connect command then mongo will just connect to the admin database by default, and store all your stuff there.
-However, to avoid weird data contamination issues, you should always make a new DB for each app.
+It just says that we're going to be storing all our data in the "burgers" database, which mongoose creates automatically if it doesn't already exist.
+If you don't include the connect command then mongoose will just connect to the `admin` database by default, and store all your stuff there.
+However, to avoid weird data contamination issues, you should always use this connect command, and have a separate DB for each app.

 Now add a schema for an ingredient.
 Every ingredient should have a name and a cost.
 Make this schema into a model, then export the model using the command: